Spatially Resolved Properties of Extraplanar Diffuse Ionized Gas in NGC$\,$3511 and NGC$\,$3513: Results

 We also infer the underlying electron gas density based on the observed [\ion{S}{II}]$\lambda$6716/[\ion{S}{II}]$\lambda$6731 doublet ratios.
 In Figure~\ref{fig:SII_SFR_3511}, we compare [\ion{S}{II}]$\lambda$6716/[\ion{S}{II}]$\lambda$6731 of the narrow, broad, and single-component emission.
 This ratio decreases as the electron gas density increases; at the low-density limit, [\ion{S}{II}]$\lambda$6716/[\ion{S}{II}]$\lambda$6731 = 1.5, corresponding to an electron density of $n_{e} \lesssim 10 \, \rm cm^{-3}$ \citep{Osterbrock2006}.
 The low-density limit is plotted with a dashed line for comparison.
-It is clear that the narrow and single components have line ratios close to the low-density limit (corresponding to $n_{e} \sim$ 10 $\rm cm^{-3}$ or lower).
+It is clear that the narrow and single components have line ratios close to the low-density limit (corresponding to $n_{e} \sim$ 10 $\rm cm^{-3}$ or lower). \ion{H}{II} regions are observed to have a broad range of electron densities ($n_{e} \sim 10 - 10^{3}$ cm$^{-3}$), although the values inferred from [SII] doublet ratio measurements are often on the order of $n_{e} \sim 100$ cm$^{-3}$ \citep[e.g.,][]{Hunt2009}.
+Consequently, the observed $n_{e} \lesssim 10$ cm$^{-3}$ is towards the low end of the range typically seen in nearby galaxies.
+It is plausible that emission from a more diffuse planar DIG also contributes to the narrow- and single-component spectra, in addition to emission from \ion{H}{II} regions.

 The broad components, on the other hand, display a larger scatter and generally have lower [\ion{S}{II}]$\lambda$6716/[\ion{S}{II}]$\lambda$6731 values, with a median value of $\approx$ 1.2, implying $n_{e} \approx 200\,\text{cm}^{-3}$.
 Similar [\ion{S}{II}]$\lambda$6716/[\ion{S}{II}]$\lambda$6731 line ratios of the eDIG components are found in regions of M83 \citep{Boettcher2017}.
 The low doublet ratios and their implied high gas density are consistent with some of the broad components originating in shocks.